ONS-OpenData/bau_ILCH/README.md

 3.)
 Repeat 2.) with the second reference table.

 ## Notes:
-The script does NOT have built in vlaidation measures currently.
+The script does NOT have built in validation measures currently.
 It will have eventually, but it's stable enough data source that there are other priorities at the moment.